Authored by Revere Health

 Maintaining Healthy Lungs

-The American Lung Association offers five essential tips for safeguarding your precious lungs and improving their capacity:
+The American Lung Association offers five essential tips to understand how to safeguard your precious lungs and improving their capacity:

 1) Don’t smoke.
 Smoking causes chronic inflammation in the lungs and is the leading cause of COPD and lung cancer.